i-ate-a-vm/aws_audit_scripts/README.md

 Scripts to help with auditing your AWS environment.

 ## Initial Configuration
-Many of these scripts assume that you already have working access keys configured to your AWS account.
+These scripts assume that you already have working access keys configured to your AWS account.
 You can find details on how to configure your access keys for CLI use here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

 ## Individual Scripts